C-Accel-CRIPT/sdk-archive/docs/tutorials/full_tutorial.md

 ```

 ???
 "Private Instance of CRIPT"
-    If any user wants to connect to their own private instance of CRIPT, they can easily do that by just changing the `host` to their local host address (e.g., `http://127.0.0.1:8000/`) and setting `tls=False`:
+    If you're connecting to your own private instance of CRIPT, just set the `host` to your local host address (e.g., `http://127.0.0.1:8000/`), and set `tls=False`:

     ```python
     import cript